-Another one of the sensitive tooth causes is improper brushing technique.
-You should use a soft or medium brush in a circular or up-and-down motion (not side-to-side), and avoid a harsh or abrasive toothpaste for sensitive teeth.
+Another one of the causes of tooth sensitivity is improper brushing technique.
+You should use a soft or medium brush in a circular or up-and-down motion (not side-to-side), and avoid harsh or abrasive toothpaste for sensitive teeth.

 Alternatively, consider investing in an electric toothbrush for your teeth.
-An electric toothbrush can help you brush correctly, meaning you're much less likely to wear away your enamel and develop cavities.
-Our article all about electric toothbrushes can help you choose the right one for your needs.
+It can help you brush correctly, meaning you're much less likely to wear away your enamel and develop cavities.

-In this video, a team of dentists recap on tooth sensitivity prevention, causes and treatments:
+In this video, Dr. Vahini recaps tooth sensitivity prevention, causes and treatments:

-There are a plethora of reasons for why you may have teeth sensitivity: You may have sensitive teeth after a filling, maybe your teeth are sensitive after whitening, or like many people, maybe you have teeth that are sensitive to hot and cold stimuli.
+There are a plethora of reasons why you may have teeth sensitivity.
+You may have sensitive teeth after a filling, after whitening, or like many people, perhaps you have teeth that are sensitive to hot and cold stimuli.

-Whatever the reason, the best remedy is to follow correct brushing and general care routines.
-This includes brushing regularly and correctly (using a toothpaste for sensitive teeth with at least 1350 ppm of fluoride), flossing, and using mouthwash for teeth sensitivity every day.
+Whatever the reason, the best remedy for a sensitive tooth is to follow correct brushing and general care routines.
+This includes brushing regularly and correctly, flossing, and using mouthwash for teeth sensitivity every day.
 Keep up with regular dental visits so they can spot cavities or gum problems early on and offer you the most appropriate treatment.

 Why are my teeth so sensitive?

-There may also be things that trigger your tooth sensitivity, like having tooth sensitivity to cold stimuli or a tooth sensitive to hot stimuli.
+You might have a cavity, infection, or gum disease if you have extreme teeth sensitivity.
 Your dentist will be able to check your mouth and identify any underlying problems that need to be treated.

 How do I get rid of tooth sensitivity?

-Are you looking for a sensitive teeth remedy?
-You can decrease how sensitivity by using special toothpastes and mouthwashes designed to protect and strengthen your tooth enamel.
-For a total fix, you will need to visit a dentist for bonding, a gum graft, a filling, or possibly root canal treatment.
+You can relieve tooth sensitivity by using special toothpastes and mouthwashes designed to protect and strengthen your tooth enamel.
+For a total fix, you will need to visit a dentist.

 Why do I have sensitive teeth during pregnancy?